Privileged Access Management Integration

 emcli config_cred_provider

-command. - Map script output to Enterprise Manager credential object using the
+command. - The script output is mapped to Enterprise Manager credential object using the

 emcli store_cred_mapping